HeathBrames/Responsive-Website/README.md

 # Responsive-Website
-A responsive website built using HTML, CSS, JavaScript, and Bootstrap 4.
+A responsive website built in VSCode using HTML, CSS, JavaScript, and Bootstrap 4.

 This is purely a promotional/vanity site for the University of Florida sport uniforms.